vigoren-uw/embsys310/assignment05/00-Problems.md

 a.
 Explain what the “main” function does in order to setup the input arguments prior to calling the swap_pointer() function?

-	main puts the variables on the stack int x = 42;
+	"main" puts the variables on the stack int x = 42;
   	int y = 17;
 	int* xp = &x;